 However, as I argue above, I do not believe that Woody has in fact explained the original entrenchment of the periodic table or its role in contemporary practice.
 Whereas she believes the entrenchment of Mendeleev’s table occurred because of its tabular rather than graphical form, all six discoverers of the periodic table appealed to a tabular form.
 Yet it was only Mendeleev’s table that has become entrenched.

 Finally, although I am in favor of the turn to practice in the philosophy of science, I wish to emphasize that my disagreements with Woody’s article have only been directed at the way that she has chosen to discuss this issue in the context of the periodic table.
-In the case of the claimed intrinsic explanatory power that the periodic table may provide, my disagreement consists of the degree to which this may be true rather than being an acroos-the-board rejection of Woody’s stimulating proposal.
+In the case of the claimed intrinsic explanatory power that the periodic table may provide, my disagreement consists of the degree to which this may be true rather than being an across-the-board rejection of Woody’s stimulating proposal.

 Acknowledgement